BaPSF/bapsflib/docs/howtos/read_from_digi.inc.rst

 Adding control device data to a digitizer dataset is done with the keyword :data:`add_controls`.
-Specifying :data:`add_controls` will trigger a call to the :class:`~bapsflib.lapdhdf.hdfreadcontrol.hdfReadControl` class and extract the desired control device data.
+Specifying :data:`add_controls` will trigger a call to the :class:`~bapsflib.lapd._hdf.hdfreadcontrol.hdfReadControl` class and extract the desired control device data.
-:class:`~bapsflib.lapdhdf.hdfreaddata.hdfReadData` then compares and mates that control device data with the digitizer data accoding to the global HDF5 shot number.
+:class:`~bapsflib.lapd._hdf.hdfreaddata.hdfReadData` then compares and mates that control device data with the digitizer data according to the global HDF5 shot number.

 :data:`add_controls` must be a list of strings and/or 2-element tuples